gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **name**: `any`

-- The name of the product
+- The name of the product.

 ***